ethersphere/swarm-guide/contents/introduction.rst

 From the end user's perspective, Swarm is not that different from the world wide web, with the exception that uploads are not hosted on a specific server.
 Swarm offers a peer-to-peer storage and serving solution that is DDoS-resistant, has zero-downtime, fault-tolerant and censorship-resistant as well as self-sustaining due to a built-in incentive system which uses peer-to-peer accounting and allows trading resources for payment.
 Swarm is designed to deeply integrate with the devp2p multiprotocol network layer of Ethereum as well as with the Ethereum blockchain for domain name resolution (using ENS), service payments and content availability insurance.

-Please refer to our `development roadmap <https://github.com/ethersphere/swarm/wiki/roadmap>`_ and our `roadmap board <https://github.com/orgs/ethersphere/projects/5>`_ to stay informed with our progress.
+Please refer to our `development roadmap <https://github.com/ethersphere/swarm/wiki/roadmap>`_ to stay informed with our progress.

 Overview
 ========================